This website uses cookies to enhance your user experience and improve our website performance.

 A Queen's University graduate, Kim also holds a Certified Human Resources Leader (CHRL) designation.

-Heather is passionate about the outdoors and spends her spare time swimming, running, biking, and hiking with her family.
-Heather has an MBA from the Rotman School of Management at the University of Toronto, a B.Arch and B.Sc from McGill University, and is a licensed architect with the Ontario Association of Architects.
+Heather holds an MBA from the Rotman School of Management at the University of Toronto, a B. Architecture and B. Science (Architecture) from McGill University, and is a licensed architect with the Ontario Association of Architects.

-As Chief Strategy Officer, Jeff Parker oversees IO’s strategic enterprise services division, inclusive of IO’s corporate strategy, strategic engagement, sustainability, communications, data and knowledge management functions.
+As Chief Strategy Officer, Jeff Parker oversees IO’s strategic enterprise services division, inclusive of IO’s corporate strategy, strategic engagement, transformation, communications, data and knowledge management functions.
 This follows previous roles at IO building and leading teams in partnerships, strategic planning, research and insights.

 Prior to joining IO, Jeff’s career has focused on public policy, research and analysis.
 He previously served as Research Officer and staff political scientist at the Legislative Assembly of Ontario’s Library and Research Services and as Senior Manager, Policy, at the Toronto Region Board of Trade.
 Jeff has also held various academic roles at Western and Queen’s Universities, as well as the Royal Military College.
 He has authored a book and several other articles and policy papers.